mjrb/calcGoggles/README.md

 # calc-goggles

-visualisaion platform for aplication of integrals
+visualization platform for aplication of integrals

 ## Overview
 This started out as a project for HackRU fall 2017 and won best use of mongodb